What Is Insulin

 What is insulin?

 Insulin is a hormone made by the pancreas.
 Insulin helps remove sugar from your blood and takes it to other parts of your body.
 This helps lower your blood sugar levels.
-You may need to take insulin because your pancreas is not making enough.
+You may need to take insulin if your pancreas is not making enough.
 You may also need to take insulin if your body cannot use insulin correctly.